Sonic Logo

 Sonic Logo 1998-1999

-At the end of this period, another version of the logo was approved, surrounded by a whirlwind.
-It was black and white, flat, and consisted of a hedgehog head arranged in a semi-profile.
+At the end of this period, another version of the logo was approved, featuring a whirlwind surrounding it.
+It was black-and-white, flat, and featured a hedgehog’s head in profile.
 It was above the brand name and “Gifts” in the same font as the previous logo.
-According to the designers’ concept, the circle received four sharp spikes at the edges, and the Sonic image turned white and was placed on a black background.
+According to the designers’ concept, the circle had four sharp spikes along its edges, and the Sonic image turned white and was set against a black background.

 1999 – today